jazzband/wagtailmenus/README.md

 ### <a id="children_menu-tag"></a>6.
 Using the `{% children_menu %}` tag

-The `{% children_menu %}` tag can be used in page templates to display children pages for the current page, or a different different page.
-You can also display additional levels as sub-menus, if desired.
+The `{% children_menu %}` tag can be used in page templates to display a menu of children of the current page.
+You can also use the `parent_page` arguement to show children of a different page.

 1. In whichever template you want the menu to appear, load `menu_tags` using `{% load menu_tags %}`.
 2. Use the `{% children_menu %}` tag where you want the menu to appear.